-In the confidential Security Target [10] the TOE is described and a summary specification is given.
+In the confidential Security Target the TOE is described and a summary specification is given.
 The security environment of the TOE during its different phases of the lifecycle is defined.
 The assets are identified which have to be protected through the security policy.
 The threats against these assets are described.
 The security objectives and the security policy are defined, as well as the security requirements.
 These security requirements are built up of the security functional requirements as part of the security policy and the security assurance requirements.
 These are the steps during the evaluation and certification showing that the TOE meets the targeted requirements.
 In addition, the functionality of the TOE matching the requirements is described.

-The assets, threats, security objectives and the security functional requirements are defined in this Security Target and in the Protection Profile [11] and are referenced here.
-These requirements build up a minimal standard common for all Smartcards.
+The assets, threats, security objectives and the security functional requirements are defined in this Security Target, more detailed in the public Security Target, and in the Protection Profile [11] and are referenced here.
+These requirements build up a minimal standard common for all smart cards and other related high security applications.